febrezo/Aurora-Incident-Response/README.md

 ### 3.3 Build executables for distribution

-To build and cross build you can use `c`.
+To build and cross build you can use the `electron-packager` tool which can be installed using `npm`.

 ```
 npm install electron-packager